*This post may contain affiliate links. Read more »

 🔥Reheating on the stovetop:

-To reheat the arhar dal, transfer it to a saucepan and add a little bit of water to thin it out if needed.
+To reheat the indian toor dal, transfer it to a saucepan and add a little bit of water to thin it out if needed.
 Heat the dal over medium heat, stirring occasionally, until it is heated through.
 Spoon the reserved tadka on top of the hot dal before serving.

 ☢️Reheating in microwave: